PataphysicalSociety/soupault.app/site/reference-manual.md

 It's possible to use multiple templates.
 However, note that additional templates *must* be limited to specific pages with using a <term>limiting option</term>!

 You also cannot omit the default template.
-This is because there is no reliable way to sort templates and content selector by "specificity" that would satisty every user's needs.
+This is because there is no reliable way to sort templates and content selector by "specificity" that would satisfy every user's needs.
 Without an explicit default template to use for pages that didn't match any of the custom templates, soupault would have to guess, but software should never guess, so it requires an explicit default template.